 The company flourished until World War II.
 In 1942, the factory retooled to manufacture compasses, altimeters, and other items related to the war effort.
 During this time, many of Conn’s dealers turned to smaller instrument makers who were allowed to manufacture instruments on a limited basis.
 Coming out of wartime production, Conn found difficulty regaining its position as the number one band instrument maker.

 In 1969, the Greenleaf family sold the business to Crowell-Collier MacMillan, a publishing company.
 Manufacturing of Conn instruments was split between Nogales, Arizona and Abilene, Texas; the Elkhart factory was sold to the Selmer Company.

 In the 80’s through a series of mergers, C.G.
 Conn Ltd was combined with Slingerland Drum Company, Artley, Scherl & Roth, and several other musical instrument manufacturers and distributors to eventually form United Musical Instruments (UMI).
 In 2002, UMI merged with the Selmer Company to form Conn-Selmer, Inc. and later in 2004 merged with G. Leblanc Corporation.

 12 Month, 0% Interest Financing on New Conn 6D!

-Purchase a new Conn 6D through Kessler & Sons Music using First Mutual Finance and receive special 12 Month, 0% Interest Financing!
+Purchase a new Conn 6D through Kessler & Sons Music using United Midwest Savings Bank and receive special 12 Month, 0% Interest Financing!